denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 the input into transmitted signal and then back from the signal onto paper on the receiving end.

-Machine code thus occupied a gray area between plain text and cipher.
-Theoretically, it was considered intelligible only when its compilation sources were available to the transmitter.
-Without its sources it became equivalent to secret communication.
-In practice, the proliferation of encodings and machine instructions had the effect of selective illiteracy.
+Machine code thus occupied a gray area between "plain text" and "cipher," both legal as well as technical terms, governed by international treaties that guaranteed the passage of plain text communications.
+According to conventions, code was considered intelligible only when the schema for its decoding was available to the transmitter.[^18] Without such keys, a transmitted message was considered secret and therefore not subject to free passage across national boundaries.
+In practice, the proliferation of encodings and machine instructions had the effect of selective illiteracy, if not outright secrecy.
-Telegraph operators carried with them multiple cheat sheets, small cards that reminded them of each system’s particularities.
-Telegraphy reintroduced the pre-Lutheran problem of legibility into human letters.
+Telegraph operators used multiple cheat sheets to help decipher encoded messages.

-To speak in telegraph was to learn arcane encodings, which required specialized training.
+In this sense, telegraphy reintroduced a pre-Lutheran problem of legibility into human letters.
+To speak in telegraph was to learn arcane encodings, not spoken in the vernacular and requiring specialized training.
 A number of failed communication schemas consequently attempted to bridge the rift between human and machine alphabets.

-“You must acknowledge that this is readable without special training,” Hymen Goldberg wrote in the patent application for his 1911 Controller.[38]
-The device was made “to provide [a] mechanism operable by a control sheet which is legible to every person having sufficient education to enable him to read.”
-In an illustration attached to his patent, Goldberg pictured a “legible control sheet [...] in which the control characters are in the form of the letters of the ordinary English alphabet.”[39]
-Goldberg’s perforations did the “double duty” of carrying human-readable content and mechanically manipulating machine “blocks,” “handles,” “terminal blades,” and “plungers.”[40]
-Unlike other schemas, messages in Goldberg’s alphabet could be “read without special information,” effectively addressing the problem of code’s apparent unintelligibility (Fig 4.3).[41]
+“You must acknowledge that this is readable without special training,” Hymen Goldberg wrote in the patent application for his 1911 Controller.[^19] The device was made “to provide [a] mechanism operable by a control sheet which is legible to every person having sufficient education to enable him to read.”
+In an illustration attached to his patent, Goldberg pictured a “legible control sheet [...] in which the control characters are in the form of the letters of the ordinary English alphabet.”[^20] Goldberg’s perforations did the “double duty” of carrying human-readable content and mechanically manipulating machine “blocks,” “handles,” “terminal blades,” and “plungers.”[^21] Unlike other schemas, messages in Goldberg’s alphabet could be “read without special information,” effectively addressing the problem of code’s apparent unintelligibility [Figure 3].[^22]

-[fig4.3]
+![Goldberg's control cards.
+Machine and human languages coincide on the same surface.
+The perforations that actuate levers can also be read "without special training," in contrast to other text encodings.
+Goldberg, Hyman Eli.
+"Controller."
+US1165663 A, issued December 1915, sheet 3.](/image/figure-2.jpg)

 The inscription remained visible at the surface of Goldberg’s control sheet, as a perforated figure punched through the conduit.
 Whatever challenges punch cards and ticker tape presented for readers, these were soon complicated by the advent of  magnetic tape.

-## 2. Opacity
+## 2. Magnetic Reader

 One could hardly call early programmable media ephemeral.
 Anecdotes circulate about Father Roberto Busa, an early pioneer of computational philology, who in the 1960s carted his punch cards around Italy in his truck.[43]
 Codified inscription, before its electromagnetic period, was fragile and unwieldy.
 Just